George Zidek: Professional career

 The 7-foot Zídek was selected by the Charlotte Hornets in the first round of the 1995 NBA draft, with the 22nd overall pick.
 He was the first Czech player ever drafted by an NBA team, and was then followed by Jiří Welsch, who was drafted in 2002.
 Zidek spent three seasons in the NBA, playing for the Hornets, the Denver Nuggets, and the Seattle SuperSonics, averaging 3.4 points per game in his NBA career.

 In 1998, he returned to Europe, joining former UCLA teammate Tyus Edney on the roster of the Lithuanian power Žalgiris.
 His first season back in Europe saw him lift the EuroLeague championship trophy with Žalgiris, which was the first time a Lithuanian team won the EuroLeague title.
 He and Edney became the first players to win both an NCAA and a EuroLeague championship.
 Zidek's European career took him to several other teams before he returned to the Czech Republic, where he helped ČEZ Nymburk to Czech national league titles in 2004 and 2005.
 He took the 2005–06 season off to recuperate from knee surgery, and served at the end of the season as a EuroLeague TV commentator for the EuroLeague Final Four, which was held in Prague.
 However, due to ongoing health problems, Zídek never returned to the court as a player, and in 2006 he announced his retirement from playing basketball.
 He subsequently became a sports commentator for the EuroLeague, working for EuroLeague TV.

+Personal

+He is from a basketball family.
+His grandfather Jiří Zídek Sr. and his son Jan Zídek also play or played basketball professionally.